Reason-You/reason-you.github.io/_tabs/about me.md

 ---
 # You Li

+>I am actively seeking **funded research assistant** or **PhD** opportunities, with openness to positions in **Shanghai**, **Hong Kong**, or other regions.
+Please feel free to reach out via email if you are interested in my background and research.
+{: .prompt-info }

 ## About Me

 I am a Master's student in Computer Technology at Fudan University, expected to graduate in June 2025.
 My master's research focuses on applying artificial intelligence and computer vision techniques to medical image analysis.
-I am currently interested in Multimodal Large Language Models (MLLMs) and their applications.
+I am currently interested in **Multimodal Large Language Models (MLLMs)** and their applications.

-**I am actively seeking funded research assistant or PhD opportunities in these areas, with openness to positions in Shanghai, Hong Kong, or other regions.
-Please feel free to reach out via email if you are interested in my background and research.**

 **Email:** [youli22@m.fudan.edu.cn](mailto:youli22@m.fudan.edu.cn)
 **Alternative Email:** [liyou.mllm@gmail.com](mailto:liyou.mllm@gmail.com)